The Osmonds: Donny Osmond

 Donny returned to the pop music scene in 1989; when he released "Soldier of Love" to much success in the United Kingdom, American music industry insiders were wary of the Osmond brand and promoted the song as being by a "mystery artist".
-The song became a turntable hit in this manner, and when Osmond's identity as the mystery artist was revealed, "Soldier of Love" eventually rose to No. 2 on the US charts and was enough of a success to warrant follow-up singles, including "Sacred Emotion", which peaked at No. 13, and "My Love Is a Fire," which peaked at No. 21.
+The song became a turntable hit in this manner and, when Osmond's identity as the mystery artist was revealed, "Soldier of Love" eventually rose to No. 2 on the US charts and was enough of a success to warrant follow-up singles, including "Sacred Emotion", which peaked at No. 13, and "My Love Is a Fire," which peaked at No. 21.
 In 1998, Donny sang "I'll Make a Man Out of You" for the film Mulan.
 He performed on Broadway as Gaston in the stage production of Beauty and the Beast, and also gave over 2,000 performances as Joseph in the touring production of Joseph and the Amazing Technicolor Dreamcoat.
-He has hosted games shows in the United States and the United Kingdom (most notably the 2002–2004 revival of Pyramid and the British version of Identity), continues to appear on television, winning the ninth season (Fall 2009) of ABC's Dancing with the Stars, and still tours in the United States and England.
+He has hosted game shows in the United States and the United Kingdom (most notably the 2002–2004 revival of Pyramid and the British version of Identity), continues to appear on television, winning the ninth season (Fall 2009) of ABC's Dancing with the Stars, and still tours in the United States and England.

 Donny & Marie's Vegas residency

-From September 2008 to November 2019, Donny & Marie performed a 90-minute show at the Flamingo Las Vegas.
-The show began in September 2008 and was originally scheduled to run for six months.
-The response was so overwhelming that the Flamingo immediately asked for a two-year extension.
-The Donny & Marie Show ultimately ran for 11 years, ending its run in 2019.
-Donny & Marie has been awarded “The Best Show in Las Vegas” for 2012, 2013, and 2014, according to the Las Vegas Review-Journal.
-The showroom was renamed "The Donny and Marie Showroom" in 2013.
+Following Marie's success on Dancing with the Stars in 2007, Donny and Marie teamed up for a week of shows in July 2008 at the MGM Grand Las Vegas.
+It was their first stint together in Las Vegas since 1979.
+The 90-minute show's success led to a residency at the Flamingo Las Vegas from September 9, 2008, to November 9, 2019.
+The show was originally scheduled to run for six weeks and ultimately ran for 11 years, with 1,730 performances.
+Donny & Marie won the award for “The Best Show in Las Vegas” for 2012, 2013, and 2014, according to the Las Vegas Review-Journal.
+The Flamingo Showroom was renamed "The Donny & Marie Showroom" in 2013 and remained under that name until the show closed six years later.